Keyfactor/imperva-orchestrator/README.md

 &nbsp;
 ## Creating an Imperva Certificate Store in Keyfactor Command
 To create a Keyfactor Command certificate store of certificate store type Imperva, go to Locations => Certificate Stores and click ADD.
 Then enter the following:
-- Category - Imperva (or whatever alternate ShortName value you entered when creating your certificate store type).
+- Category - Imperva (or the alternate ShortName value you entered when creating your certificate store type).
 - Container - Optional.
 Refer to Keyfactor Command documentation about this feature.
 - Client Machine - The URL that will be used as the base URL for Imperva endpoint calls.
 Should be https://my.imperva.com
 - Store Path - Your Imperva account id.
 Please refer to your Imperva documentation as to how to find your Imperva account id.